Your expert guide to things to do in Córdoba, Spain

 🚌 Best day trip – Medinat Al-Zahra – 10th century Moorish city

-That’s right, within a ten kilometres radius there is the Mezquita, the Medina Azahara, the historic centre of Cordoba and the Cordoba Fiesta de los Patios (in May), which has been named a UNESCO Intangible Cultural Heritage event.
+Did you know that Córdoba has more UNESCO World Heritage Sites than anywhere else in the world?
+Yup, within a ten kilometres radius there is the Mezquita, the Medina Azahara, the historic centre of Córdoba and the Córdoba Fiesta de los Patios (in May), which has been named a UNESCO Intangible Cultural Heritage event.

 Many visitors come to Córdoba for just a day but there is more than enough to do in the city, let alone the province, to keep you busy for a lot longer than that.
 I’d recommend staying at least 1 or 2 nights if you can.